DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 The easiest way is certainly to use a pynq notebook and the [dma class of the Pynq library](https://pynq.readthedocs.io/en/latest/pynq_libraries/dma.html), but this has some limitations.

 That's why I developed a C code that does almost the same thing, but in a lower level, using the standard POSIX libraries ([example 1](https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html) and [example 2](https://www.hackster.io/whitney-knitter/introduction-to-using-axi-dma-in-embedded-linux-5264ec)).
-This also allows for continuous transfer of the entire available memory.

-Finally, it is possible to do the same thing as in C but in Python (it may be easier for some people).
+This allows us to have more flexibility on the various actions to be carried out.
+Of course, it is possible to do the same thing in another programming language, like Python.

 If necessary, it is possible to configure and obtain a certain number of parameters in the different IPs, for example the frequency of the PLLs for the DACs, the state of the DMAs...
 This configuration can be done easily with the Pynq libraries because most of the functions are implemented, which is not necessarily the case in the proposed C program, which only contains the elements necessary for proper operation.
+It is not impossible that I implement all this later.

 For reasons of simplicity, we preferred to continue to load the overlay using the "Overlay" function of the Pynq library, even with the C language codes.
 We are currently working on a better understanding of these principles in order to do without the Pynq library in the future.